bkper/claude-eval/README.md

 No complex scoring or ranking — just clear PASSED ✅ / FAILED ❌ results for your evaluation criteria.

-It's like TDD for your Claude Code agent.
+It's like TDD for your Claude Code setup.

 ## Usage